Job's Nursery and Pumpkin Patch LLC

 Planting & Growing

-Birch, Shiloh Splash will grow to be about 12 feet tall at maturity, with a spread of 12 feet.
-It has a low canopy with a typical clearance of 3 feet from the ground, and should not be planted underneath power lines.
+Birch, Shiloh Splash will grow to be about 30 feet tall at maturity, with a spread of 15 feet.
+It has a high canopy of foliage that sits well above the ground, and should not be planted underneath power lines.
+As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
 It grows at a medium rate, and under ideal conditions can be expected to live for 70 years or more.

 This tree does best in full sun to partial shade.
 It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
 This plant should be periodically fertilized throughout the active growing season with a specially-formulated acidic fertilizer.
-It is not particular as to soil type, but has a definite preference for acidic soils, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
+It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selection of a native North American species.

 Characteristics